Texas moms petition school board to remove 90 ‘pornographic books’

 A mother of four, she pointed out that the school district immediately removed “Gender Queer” without a full review after she sent an email.

-“To remove a book from the school district, parents normally have to read it and submit a formal challenge,” Kathy May, a mother of four, said.
+“To remove a book from the school district, parents normally have to read it and submit a formal challenge,” Mrs. May, a mother of four, said.
 “But with this visual porn book, they responded to my email within 10 to 15 minutes.”

 On Oct.
 26, Mrs. May began posting tweets about “Gender Queer” that went viral among parents in the Dallas-Fort Worth area.